Ciela-Institute/milex_scheduler/README.md

 ## Scheduling your application

-Once the application is registered, you can schedule it using the following (command line) template
+Once the application is registered, you can schedule it using, for example, the following template

 ```shell